 The key thing here is to not panic.
 We’re all here to help you with your mortgage problems, helping you through the next few months.
 At some point in the coming weeks or months, things will restart again.
 We’ll all be back to normal in no time.

-You can still get in touch with a Mortgage Advisor in Newcastle at Newcastlemoneyman from 8 am -10 pm, 7 days a week.
+You can still get in touch with a Mortgage Advisor in Newcastle at Newcastlemoneyman from early until late, 7 days a week.
 Business is as usual.
 We can’t wait for you to get in touch and help you with all of your mortgage needs.